Director’s Report

 The presenters of the workshop used the extensive research conducted by Emmy W. Werner, a child psychologist at the University of California, – on the particular subject matter of resilience.
 Using the analogy of a rubber band when thinking about resilience, descriptive words like flexible, durable, can take on any shapes, withholds stress and strain, hurts when it snaps, becomes brittle, or even breaks, come to mind.
 The brief definition of resilience would then be the ability to recover from or adjust to change and misfortune as well as the ability to “bounce” back and overcome the “odds”.

+Throughout any given day, many situations come to mind where being able to “bounce back” for us as adults, but especially for our children, ensure a much smoother day as well as a feeling of being successful.
 The presenters used another very simple analogy, – “You can’t make it stop raining, but you can put an umbrella up, which serves as a protective factor.
 The more protective factors children have the more resilient they are.
 The less protective factors they have the more challenges they encounter and more challenging situations/behaviors can be observed.

 The three main “protective factors introduced were Initiative, Self-control and Attachment.
 I would like to elaborate in particular on the first two protective factors that you may find helpful to be aware of and support your child in practicing these skills at home.
 The first one is Initiative, meaning the child’s ability to use independent thought and action to meet his or her needs.